Loading...

 Coverage Plan

-This section shows how work will be covered while the employee is away, which helps managers approve requests with confidence.
+This section matters because it shows how work will be handled while the employee is away.

 How to use this template